|

 b) Build community: In line with our mission to develop meaningful relationships, we intend to embed community building in everything we do, from how we run meetings to offering spaces that build connection and spark dialogue that nourishes coaches’ self-transforming mindsets.
 For example, our BIPOC Coaches Connect, monthly Coaches Café, and Coaches Networking events were born out of this vision.
 We will continue to offer event “Annex” spaces to invite more dialogue around topics/presentations that were limited in time.
 We will also explore other ways to engage our members, affiliates, and community, such as engaging our members in the planning of our 25th Anniversary celebration (see volunteering opportunities below), or increasing communication with our members.
 So, stay tuned!

-c) Promote coaching equity: Coaching equity refers to any effort that drives or addresses more equitable experiences and outcomes in the coaching profession or through coaching.
-This year, we are inaugurating our Coaching Pathway Program (CPP) – a collaboration with Coaching for Everyone (CFE) to offer ten CFE scholars alumni a pathway towards ICF certification.
-Applications were due on April 7th and the program will kick off in May/June.
-If you are interested in contributing to this program, check out our Ways to Contribute page.
+c) Promote coaching equity: Coaching equity refers to any effort that drives or addresses more equitable experiences and outcomes in the coaching profession or through coaching, using an intersectionality approach.
+In 2023, we are inaugurated our Coaching Pathway Program (CPP) – a collaboration with Coaching for Everyone (CFE) to offer ten CFE scholars alumni a pathway towards ICF certification.
+The program for the first cohort kicked off in June 2023 and will conclude in May 2024.
+If you are interested in supporting this program, check out the Support the CPP page.

 d) Amplify the value and reach of coaching: Our Outreach director is collaborating with other professional organizations to increase awareness about coaching, and will be exploring other outreach opportunities.
 Our Partnerships program with universities offer pro bono coaching to University MBA students to enable populations who may not have exposure to coaching to experience its value and see coaching as a viable option for their future leadership development.
 Between our Partnership and Outreach efforts, we see potential for sustaining the exploration of partnerships in service of equity through new sponsors.
-If you have ideas for potential sponsoring organizations, please share via our chapter member and community input form.
+If you have ideas for potential sponsoring organizations, please contact administrator@icfwashingtonstate.org.

 3) Organizational sustainability:

 a) Board development: As a completely volunteer-run organization, our board members and volunteers are the brain, heart, and soul of the organization, and our chapter members and affiliates, the blood, flesh, and spirit.
 Developing our board ultimately nourishes our chapter members.
 In 2022, the board participated in DEI development workshops put together by our then Co-directors of Coaching Equity (John Miller and Erica Goos) and VP (Peyina Lin-Roberts).
 This year, our Director or Coaching Equity, Nicole Franklin, has engaged us in learning and clarifying the language we use for our work on equity.
 Various board members have engaged in DEI training for chapter leaders from ICF Global.
-We are also starting our second round of collective study of an inclusion and anti-racism relevant book.
+We are also mid-way through our second round of a study group, learning through reading and dialogue around an inclusion and anti-racism book.
+In February this year, the board started with a board retreat to develop our collective leadership.
+In September 2023, the board participated in a racial equity retreat, co-facilitated by experienced racial equity consultants and caucus group facilitators.
+The board did pre-work and worked through half day of facilitated collective work to ready ourselves for racial caucusing--a social justice tool.
+The board's exploration of racial caucusing set the foundation for envisioning possibilities for racial equity work at the membership level, and surfacing how that is relevant to coaching.